middlemarker/bksq-panels/README.md

-# bksq-panels
+# BlackSquare AAO web panels
-BlackSquare aircrafts AAO panels
+BlackSquare aircrafts web panels for use with Axis-and-Ohs (AAO).